shopgate-professional-services/ext-base-price-calculation/README.md

 # ext-base-price-calculation

+#### Important: Only for tier prices

 This extension will calculate the base price based on a property with a reference unit.

-Only for tier prices
+It will show the tier prices in a table with the from to amount, the unitPrice and the corresponding base price.

 ## Configuration
 Add the persistent-search-bar extension to your Shopgate Connect deployment config.